How do I pay my tuition fees at EM Normandie?

 To be financially supported in your move for a work placement: The Mobili-Pass grant

-- On the site of departure: costs of assistance in renting or selling my home, early repayment indemnities for my home loan or interest on my bridging loan,
+On the departure site: if you are the owner of your accommodation, the costs of assistance in renting or selling it, early repayment indemnities for your property loan or the interest on your bridging loan,

-- At the new location: estate agency or notary fees for the signing of my new lease.
+On the arrival site: estate agency or notary fees for signing your new lease.

 To get closer to the workplace for work-study students: Mobility Assistance

-- Your salary must be less than 1.5 times the minimum wage
+- Your salary must be less than 1.5 times the SMIC

-- If you are an employee, you come by public transport or your home-to-work travel time by individual transport (car, bicycle, etc.) is less than 30 minutes (1 hour in the DROM).
+- Your travel time by individual means of transport between your home and your place of work is less than 30 minutes (1 hour in the DROMs).

-The new accommodation rented is your main residence and is located in France (metropolitan France or DROM).
+- Your rented accommodation is your main residence and is located in France (metropolitan France or DROM).

 For short term rental without the obligation of a security deposit: The Mobility Lease